Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 * The Eucalyptus Console configuration settings are stored in the console.ini file.
-For Centos and RHEL installations from packages, this file is located in /etc/eucalyptus-console/console.ini.
+For Centos and RHEL installations from packages, this file is located in
+> /etc/eucalyptus-console/console.ini

 You should always start (or restart) the console when you make changes to the console configuration.

-You can start the console using the following command: service eucalyptus-console start
+You can start the console using the following command:
+> service eucalyptus-console start

-You can restart the console using the following command: service eucalyptus-console restart
+You can restart the console using the following command:

-* Show a few typical use cases for the feature end-to-end
+>service eucalyptus-console restart

 ## Debugging through log messages